Q - Why choose to study at CGCC?

 Q - Do I need to pay the $20,030 directly to Chandler-Gilbert Community College?

 No. You will pay Chandler-Gilbert Community College for tuition, fees, and the student health insurance.
 You will also purchase your books and supplies at the college.
 Therefore, you will need to have sufficient funds to pay for these costs when you arrive.
 If you will be living in an apartment, you will also need enough money to move into your apartment (rent, electric bill, telephone, etc.).
 CGCC has housing available at the Williams Campus.
-You can get more information by contacting Williams Campus Housing and Residential Life or by calling 480-727-1700.
+You can get more information by calling 480-727-1700.

 Q - Will my college classes from another country count toward my CGCC degree?